nautobot/nautobot-app-bgp-models/README.md

 ### PeeringRole
 This model operates similarly to Nautobot’s `Status` and `Tag` models, in that instances of this model describe various valid values for the type field on `PeerGroup` and/or `PeerSession`.
 Similar to those models, this model has fields including a unique name, unique slug, and a HTML color value.

+### Inheritance between models

+Some models have a built in inheritance similar to what BGP supports with PeerGroup:
+- A `PeerEndpoint` inherit from `PeerGroup`
+- A `PeerEndpoint` inherit AS and Router ID from the device associated with the `Local IP` (if any)
+- An `AddressFamily` associated with `PeerSession` can inherit from another `AddressFamily` attached to a `PeerGroup`

+As an example, a `PeerEndpoint` associated with a `PeerGroup` will automatically inherit all attributes of the `PeerGroup` that haven't been defined at the `PeerEndpoint` level.
+If an attribute is defined on both, the value defined on the `PeerEndpoint` will be used.

+The inherited values will be automatically displayed in the UI and can be retrieve from the REST API with the additional `?include_inherited=true` parameter.

 ## Installation